 What is a Mashup?

 Is Jane Austen spinning in her grave because of all the sequels, variations, and mashups?
 Maybe, because I sometimes write the genre, I do not believe so.
 Austen wrote in an era when women could not openly express their imaginations without censure.
 We must not forget that Austen loved stories of all kinds, as well as a bit of gossip and scandal, and she possessed a “twisted” sense of humor.
-In the movie Becoming Jane, Anne Hathaway, as Austen, refers to it as “ironical.”
+In the movie Becoming Jane, Anne Hathaway refers to it as “ironical.”

 How does one mix together Jane Austen and Vampires?